Lance sergeant

-Lance sergeant (LSgt or L/Sgt) is an appointment in the armies of the Commonwealth and formerly also a rank in the United States Army.
+Lance sergeant (LSgt or L/Sgt) is a military appointment in the armies of the Commonwealth and formerly also a rank in the United States Army.

 Commonwealth

 Lance-sergeant in the armies of the Commonwealth was an appointment given to a corporal so they could fill a post usually held by a sergeant.
 The appointment is retained now only in the Foot Guards and Honourable Artillery Company in the British Army.
 In these regiments today, all corporals are automatically appointed lance sergeant on their promotion, so lance sergeants perform the same duties as corporals in other regiments and are not acting in place of sergeants.
 The Household Cavalry equivalent is lance-corporal of horse.

 The appointment originated in the British Army and Royal Marines, in which it could be removed by the soldier's commanding officer, unlike a full sergeant, who could only be demoted by court martial.
 Lance-sergeants may have first appeared in the 19th century, although they are mentioned in the late-18th century military essay "The Elements of Military Arrangement" (John Williamson, 1781):

 "When from sickness or other causes there are not in a company a sufficient number of non-commission officers to do the duty, the captain can appoint corporals to do the duty of serjeants, who are called lance serjeants, and private men to do the duty of corporals, who are called lance corporals."

 The appointment was abolished in most regiments and corps in 1946.
 Some cadet units also retained the rank in addition to corporal into at least the 1980s.

 Lance sergeants wear three rank chevrons, the same insignia as a sergeant.
 In full dress, Foot Guards lance sergeants are distinguished from full sergeants by their white chevrons (full sergeants wearing gold); and in working dress, primarily by wearing an other ranks cap badge instead of a senior NCO variant.

 Some sources claim that the use of the appointment of lance-sergeant was introduced by Queen Victoria, who stated that her guards would not wear only one chevron when mounting guard outside the royal palaces.
 Guards lance-corporals therefore wore (and still wear) two chevrons.
 That left the problem of what the full corporal would wear, so the appointment of lance-sergeant was introduced.
 However, the Guards regiments still had corporals until after the First World War and the appointment of lance-sergeant was used throughout the army (not just by the Guards) until 1946, so the veracity of the story is questionable.